-Within three years of entering out-of-home care in 2010, about 59 percent of children had reunified, 16 percent were adopted, six percent were placed with a guardian, three percent emancipated, and 14 percent remained in out-of-home care.
+Within three years of entering out-of-home care in 2013, 57% of children were reunified with parent(s), 16% were adopted, 5% were placed with a guardian, 3% became emancipated, and 16% remained in out-of-home care.

-How many children under 5 are in the system?
+How many children under five are placed in out-of-home care?

-In 2014, nearly 50 percent of all the children who children who entered out-of-home care were under five years of age.
+In 2016, nearly 51% of all the children who entered out-of-home care were under five years of age.

 To what extent are African Americans and Native Americans overrepresented in the system?

-On Jan 1, 2014, African American children were 2.1 times and Native American children were 3.4 times overrepresented in out-of-home care compared to white children.
+On January 01, 2017, African American children were 2.2 times and Native American children were 2.9 times more likely to be placed in out-of-home care compared to white children.